Lacing (drugs): Overview

 The classical model of drug cutting refers to the way that illicit drugs were diluted at each stage of the chain of distribution.

 Drug markets have changed considerably since the 1980s; greater competition, and a shift from highly structured (and thus controlled) to greatly fragmented markets, has generated competition among dealers in terms of purity.
 Many drugs that reach the street are now only cut at the manufacture/producer stage, and this may be more a matter of lacing the drug with another substance designed to appeal to the consumer, as opposed to simple diluents that increase the profit for the seller.
 The extent of cutting can vary significantly over time but for the last 15 years drugs such as cocaine ranged in Europe on average from 32% to 65% in purity.
-Heroin purity at 50% does not mean 50% cutting agents; other adulterants could include other opiate by-products of making heroin from opium.
-Furthermore heroin base can only have a max purity of 61% while heroin HCl can be up to 98% pure Coomber, after having street heroin seizures from the UK re-analysed, reported that nearly 50% of the samples had no cutting agents present at all.
+Heroin purity at 50% does not signify 50% cutting agents; other adulterants could include other opiate by-products of making heroin from opium.
+Furthermore heroin base can only have a max purity of 61% while heroin HCl can be up to 98% pure.
+Coomber, after having street heroin seizures from the UK re-analysed, reported that nearly 50% of the samples had no cutting agents present at all.
 This means that 50% of street heroin in the UK in 1995 had worked its way from producer to user without being cut at any stage, although other adulterants may have been present.
 Other research outlined how drug dealers have other ways of making profit without having to resort to cutting the drugs they sell.

 Cocaine has been cut with various substances ranging from flour and powdered milk to ground drywall, mannitol, baking soda, and other common, easily obtainable substances.
 Levamisole and other PTHIT substances also remain in frequent use as cutting agent.

 Most illicit drugs are adulterated to some degree.
 Some street drugs can be as low as 10–15% of the active drug, with the other (85–90%) not necessarily being the cutting agent.
 In fact a heroin sample of only 20% purity may have no cutting agents in it at all.
 The other 80% may be impurities produced in the manufacturing process and substances created as by products of this process and/or degradation of the drug if improperly stored.

 When choosing a cutting agent, the drug manufacturer or dealer would ideally attempt to find a chemical that is inexpensive, easy to obtain, relatively non-toxic, and mimics the physical attributes of the drug to be adulterated.
 For example, if a drug is soluble in water, the preferred adulterant would also be water-soluble.
 Similar melting and boiling points are also important if the drug is to be smoked.